 Good wax technique ends after you’ve left the snow.

 The following should be done at home or after club practices in the waxing tent.
 In the tent there is a red box with all the necessary tools to wax and clean your skis.
 Please see someone on the wax team at practice to get the combination so that you can use the equipment when it’s convenient.:

 - Glide wax the skis.
 (Skate skis: the whole ski.
 Classic skis: tips and tails.
 Combi skis: wax according to the planned technique)

 - Clean the kick zone to remove the used classic wax from the classic practice that just ended.
 (Classic or combi skis).
 We suggest doing this as soon as you can after a classic practice so there is not a last minute rush to prepare for the next practice.

-- Sanding the kick zone-use sand paper to roughen lightly the kick-zone so the stick or klister wax can adhere better.
+- Sand the kick zone with 120 to 150 grit sand paper to lightly roughen up the kick-zone so the stick or klister wax can adhere better.

 - Wax scraper